rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 - Assets transitioning between outdoor transport and indoor storage
 - Temporary or rapidly deployed facilities

+This paper proposes a phased approach to closing this gap: first with self-locating BLE mesh and fiducial-based visual-inertial navigation (Sections 4.1–4.7), then extending to markerless Visual Positioning Systems as the technology matures (Section 4.8).

 ### 1.3 The Asset Tracking Dimension

 Beyond indoor positioning, there's a parallel opportunity in **passive asset tracking**.
 P1's current customers (fleet operators, logistics companies, agricultural equipment manufacturers) don't just need to know where their vehicles are.
 They need to track what those vehicles carry: